Love! Valour! Compassion!: Bobby Brahms

 Bobby is Gregory's boyfriend of four years.
 He is in his early twenties, which is much younger than Gregory.
 Despite the age difference, they share gentle demeanors, a passion for music, and a love for the natural surroundings at Gregory's house in the country.
 Blind since birth, Bobby does not let his handicap deter him, and he resists letting it define him.

 James Jeckyll

-James is John Jeckyll’s twin brother and Buzz’s lover.
+James is John Jeckyll's twin brother and Buzz's lover.
 James is witty, generous, and self-deprecating and seems to care deeply about everyone he meets.
-James provides Buzz a final chance at a meaningful relationship, even though it is one that they both know will soon end tragically by AIDS.
+James provides Buzz a final chance at a meaningful relationship, even though it is one that they both know will soon end from AIDS.
 However, in the brief time they have together, James manages to keep his optimism and give Buzz a new perspective on life.

 Film adaptation

 In 1997, a film adaptation written by McNally reunited much of the original cast, with Jason Alexander and Stephen Spinella replacing Nathan Lane and Anthony Heald.